 I am an avid fan of innovation in the field of education.
-With the internet as a resource, I want to teach others how to approach their study sessions with an understanding of (how their brain works) neuroscience.
-This equips them with the best possible routines that will be customized for their current self to gain understanding on any subject.
+I want to teach others how to approach their study sessions with an understanding of how their brain works.

-They will understand proper time management, how to break down activities, analysis, editing, note taking, and other methods to give them a competitive edge.
-The fuel students should use intrinsic motivation, enjoyment, and thrill of delving into a topic they can use to expand their horizons or perspective on life in the 21st century.
+My students learn to understand proper time management and how to break down activities.
+I also like to make sure my students feel comfortable with analysis, editing, note taking, and other methods to give them a competitive edge.
+The fuel students should use is intrinsic motivation, enjoyment, and the thrill of delving into a topic they can use to expand their horizons or perspective on life in the 21st century.

 Education & Certification

 Undergraduate Degree: Santa Monica College - Bachelors, General Science

 Museums, art galleries, martial arts, piano, open mics, performing, film creation, MATLAB, learning online, Reddit, video editing, writing, creating, exploring, etc. I am a man of science.
 She is a tough wife to keep happy.

 Elementary School Reading